 NCSC has boiled down cybersecurity awareness messages into the following 6 top tips for the general public.
 They are great to share with staff and parents and pupils (read here what they mean and why):

 Create a strong password using three random words

 Parents and Pupils

-Whilst they are worth sharing, remember there are new ones every day, so it isn't a question of memorising a list of Top 10 Scams.
+Whilst they are worth sharing, remember there are new ones every day, so it isn't a question of memorising a list of Top 10 Scams (that said, here are exactly ten that banks have warned about in August 2020).
 Instead, remind parents and pupils about checking every link and not believing or clicking things that are too good to be true (or secret new information, cures or payouts!).
 As an example, the new WhatsApp Coronavirus 'bot' from the government sounds like it could be a scam, but you can search for it on gov.uk and find it on an official government page.

 As for staff, NCSC (part of GCHQ) has issued new guidance in the light of Covid-19: Home working: preparing your organisation and staff, which we strongly recommend you read.
 It includes guidance for school leaders, advice to pass onto staff, and guidance for how to manage and secure your devices (remember we offer Meraki MDM for your school devices), so please read and circulate the NCSC guidance in your school.

 Also, while we know they are tired, busy and stressed coping with the new demands of in-school and remote teaching, it really would be a good time to roll out Sophos Phish Threat - phishing simulation and training for your staff (again, no extra cost).
 It isn't a question of catching them out, but helping them to spot the signs so the fraudsters do NOT catch them out.
 Find out more and claim your licences at phish.lgfl.net.